izzyaxel/libglrender/README.md

 * Framebuffer - OpenGL framebuffer object
 * PostPass - Postprocessing step
 * PostStack - Ordered collection of PostPass steps
-* Image - In-RAM editable image
+* Image - On-CPU editable image
 * Atlas - OpenGL texture made from smaller images stitched together
 * Color - An intermediary color representation with conversions

 Windowing libraries like SDL2 can be used to load OpenGL's functions by passing their load proc function pointer to the constructor of Renderer.

 This library uses GLAD to load OpenGL functions.
-There is currently no option to set up libGLRender in an existing context, but it's on the roadmap.
+There is no option to set up libGLRender in an existing context.

-Content management may be added in the future.